kingakisielinska/kingakisielinska.github.io/index.md

 There is a search bar at the top of the page where you can type in a word of interest and search for it on this page.

 On the left side there is a navigation menu that contains sub-pages.

-Below that is a table of contents of all the topics discussed.